Haasbot Review: Is Haasbot Automated Crypto Trading Bot worth it?

 - HaasScript Safety – a built-in feature of the HTS platform which lets users create custom safeties (as well as indicators and insurances).

 - Stay Long – a safety unique to HTS.
-This safety forces the trade bot to stay in the bought position, regardless of the signals generated by your indicators.
+This safety forces the trading bot to stay in the bought position, regardless of the signals generated by your indicators.

 Check out the complete list of safeties here.

-As noted before, this software operates on exchanges.
+As noted before, this software operates on crypto exchanges.
 Haasbot supports the following platforms:

 The core software comes with several important core features, including: